jaeeuu/Xiaomi-BLE-Protocol-Reverse-Engineering/README.md

 The composite key is used to generate a session key using the HMAC-based Extract-and-Expand Key Derivation Function (HKDF) with HMAC-SHA256.

-- **Specify the Salt and Info**: For the HKDF process, use the string "miot-mesh-login-salt" as the salt and "miot-mesh-login-info" as the info.
+- **Specify the Salt and Info**: For the HKDF process, use the string `miot-mesh-login-salt` as the salt and `miot-mesh-login-info` as the info.
 - **Derive the Session Key**: The HKDF process produces a 64-byte session key, which will be referred to as the "Session Key."

 #### Step 7: Breaking Down the Session Key